MPA - Master of Physician Assistant - Texas

 Innovation and Student Centricity

-Provide an academic and clinical curriculum that utilizes innovative technologies and diverse opportunities to engage students’ full capacity as learners with student-centered instruction that leads to program completion.
+Provide an academic and clinical curriculum that delivers an innovative and student-centric program experience to engage students’ full capacity as learners that leads to program completion.

 How: Program Exit Survey data.